 Fat bikes typically have tires that are between 3.8 and 5 inches wide.
 Initially designed for snow or sand riding, riders have taken the fat bike to new extremes, and they’re now commonplace on dirt tracks and other terrains too.

 Some of the main goals of fat tire bike buyers are:

 - Getting to explore places you never thought possible on a bike

 - Weather will no longer stop you from getting out and riding

 - There is very little maintenance required

-- They’re one of the most comfortable bikes you will ever ride
+- They’re one of the most comfortable types you will ever ride

-Several things set fat-tire bikes apart from conventional mountain bikes.
+Several things set fat-tire bikes apart from the crowd.
 The wheel clearance is much more significant to accommodate the massive tires, and a wider frame and fork is required.

 Fat tire bikes typically run low gears to keep the wheels moving over difficult terrain.
 The gears also allow you to pedal easily and enjoy a cushy ride on smooth flat surfaces.

 If you are in the market for your first fat tire bike, there are a lot of things to consider when making your choice.